Our patrons and celebrity supporters play a vital role in supporting our work to stop the institutionalisation of children.

 Kate Adie OBE DL is a British journalist and broadcaster.
 Her most high profile role was that of Chief News Correspondent for BBC News, during which time she became well known for reporting from war zones around the world.

 General the Lord Richard Dannatt (GCB CBE MC DL) was a soldier for 40 years concluding his military career as Chief of the General Staff –the professional head of the British Army.
 Since retiring from active duty in 2009, he was Constable of the Tower of London until July 2016.
 In 2011 he became an independent member of the House of Lords.
-He i He is on a number of other boards in the private and charitable sectors, and holds several other appointments including President of Help for Heroes.
+He is on a number of other boards in the private and charitable sectors, and holds other appointments including Chair of The National Emergencies Trust.
 He divides his time between London and his family home in Norfolk where he runs the family arable farm.

 James Douglas-Hamilton (Baron Selkirk of Douglas PC, QC) is a Scottish Conservative peer who served formerly as MP for Edinburgh West, then MSP for the Lothians.
 Lord Selkirk was formerly Chair of our Edinburgh Support Group and became a Patron in 2005.